How To Learn The Hungarian Language By Yourself (Without Signing Up For Classes)

-It’s important, however, that you don’t take the easy route and pause or slow down the recordings.
-You should try to follow along and do this in the natural speed of the recordings, or you’ll start to rely on slowed-down recordings, which isn’t the point.
+It's important, however, that you don't take the easy route and pause or slow down the speech.
+You should try to follow along and do this in the natural speed of the recordings, or you'll start to rely on slowed-down Hungarian sentences, which isn't the point.

 Glossika is all about repetition.
 The more often you study a Hungarian sentence, the better you'll know it.
 And the more sentences you know, the better a feeling you'll get for the language.

 Once you've studied a new sentence with Glossika, it's immediately scheduled for review.
 At first, you can expect to have phrases up for review after 12-24 hours.
 You simply go through these sentences as you would with new sentences in order to review them.
 Always get your reviews out of the way before doing any new sentences.

 For each time you review a previously studied sentence, it's rescheduled further into the future.
 Glossika's algorithm for scheduling reviews is based on the forgetting curve.
 The forgetting curve is a mathematical model that tries to predict when you're about to forget new information.

 According to the model, for each time you review a new piece of information, you'll remember it a little longer.
 So each time you review a sentence in Glossika, it's scheduled at a gradually longer interval.

 You can help this a little on the way by tagging the individual sentences as "easy" or "difficult" which in turn influences if Glossika schedules the sentence a little sooner or a little later.